 Torso Sculpture: A clay torso sculpture is a representation of the trunk of the body.
 In addition, it includes a small part of the neck but not the head, a portion of the arms above the elbow, and the legs above the knees.
 A torso sculpture can be either a standing, seated, or reclining pose.
 If a standing pose is selected, most clients ask for a completed sculpture that is approximately 12 to15 inches in height — ideal for displaying on a coffee or end table, bookshelf, or pedestal.

 Process: It normally takes two 3-hour sessions, scheduled on different days, to complete a torso sculpture.
 Occasionally, depending on the complexity of the pose, an additional session may be required.
 During each 3-hour session the client will pose nude, or semi-nude if they prefer, for 20 minute time intervals separated by 5-minute breaks.
-Upon completion, the sculpture will be air-dried for several weeks and then bisque fired.
-Once fired, a clear finish will be applied to seal the surface.
+Upon completion, the sculpture will be air-dried for several weeks.
+Prior to firing in a kiln the sculpture can be glazed or left unglazed depending on the preference of the client.
+Once fired, an unglazed sculpture will have a clear finish applied to seal the surface.
+Fired glazed sculptures need no additional treatment to their surface.
 Felt will be placed on the base of the sculpture.
 If a client is not available to pose in person, a torso sculpture can be completed using just photos.

 Schedule: Sculpting sessions are normally conducted during afternoons or evenings.
 However, sessions can be scheduled at other times to fit a client’s schedule.

-Location: Sculpting sessions will be held in the artist’s studio at Litmus Gallery & Studios located at 312 West Cabarrus Street in downtown Raleigh.
+Location: Sculpting sessions will be held in the artist’s studio at 602-G East Chatham Street, Cary, NC 27511

 Sculptor: James (Jim) Fatata is an accomplished artist who specializes in figurative sculpture.
 His works have been juried into numerous art shows and exhibitions.
-You can see examples of his work by visiting Litmus Art Gallery and his studio at 312 W. Cabarrus St. in Raleigh, NC or by viewing his work on this website (www.litmusgallery.com).
+You can see examples of his work by visiting Litmus Art Gallery and his studio at 602-G East Chatham Street, Cary, NC 27511 or by viewing his work on this website (www.litmusgallery.com).